kingluddite/web-dev-notes/js/angular1/02-todos-app.md

 $ python -m SimpleHTTPServer 3000
 ```

-* Allow pythong to accept incoming network communications when it asks you
+* Allow python to accept incoming network communications when it asks you

 Browse to `http://localhost:3000` and then click ng-inspector